 Week 6 – Gestational Age (Fetal Development – Week 4)

 The formation of the lungs, jaw, nose, and palate begin now.
 The hand and feet buds have webbed structures that will become the fingers and toes.
 The brain is continuing to form into its complex parts.
-A vaginal ultrasound could possibly detect an audible heartbeat at this time.
-The embryo is about a ½ inch in length.
+A vaginal ultrasound can possibly detect an audible heartbeat at this time.
+The embryo is about ½ inch in length.

 Week 7 – Gestational Age (Fetal Development – Week 5)

-At 7 weeks gestation, every essential organ has begun to form in the embryo’s tiny body even though it still weighs less than an aspirin.
+At 7 weeks gestation, every essential organ has begun to form in the embryo’s tiny body, even though it still weighs less than an aspirin.
 The hair and nipple follicles are forming, and the eyelids and tongue have begun formation.
 The elbows and toes are more visible as the trunk begins to straighten out.

 Week 8 – Gestational Age (Fetal Development – Week 6)

 The ears are continuing to form externally and internally.
 Everything that is present in an adult human is now present in the small embryo.
 The bones are beginning to form, and the muscles can contract.
 The facial features continue to mature, and the eyelids are now more developed.
 The embryo is about 1 inch long and is the size of a bean.